-- Guidance:The State must specify the qualifications of entities that will provide coverage and the conditions of participation.
+Guidance: The State must specify the qualifications of entities that will provide coverage and the conditions of participation.
 States should also define the quality standard they are using, for example, NCQA Standards or other professional standards.
 Any description of the information strategies used should be linked to Section 9.
-(Section 2102(a)(7)(A)) (42CFR, 457.495) - 7.1.
-Describe the methods (including external and internal monitoring) used to assure the quality and appropriateness of care, particularly with respect to well-baby care, well-child care, and immunizations provided under the plan.
-(Section 2102(a)(7)(A)) (42CFR 457.495(a)) Will the State utilize any of the following tools to assure quality?
-(Check all that apply and describe the activities for any categories utilized.) - 7.1.1.
-Quality standards - 7.1.2.
+(Section 2102(a)(7)(A)) (42CFR, 457.495)

+7.1.
+Describe the methods (including external and internal monitoring) used to assure quality and appropriateness of care, particularly with respect to well-baby care, we care, and immunizations provided under the plan.
+(Section 2102(a)(7)(A)) (42CF 457.495(a)) Will the State utilize any of the following tools to assure quality?
+(Counterpart that apply and describe the activities for any categories utilized.) vell-child FR

+7.1.1 Quality standards

+7.1.2.
 Performance measurement

 7.1.2 (a) CHIPRA Quality Core Set

-- 7.1.2 (b) Other
+7.1.2 (b) Other

-- 7.1.3.
-Information strategies
+7.1.3 ☐ Information strategies

-- 7.1.4.
-Quality improvement strategies
+7.1.4 Quality improvement strategies

-- Guidance:Provide a brief description of methods to be used to assure access to covered services, including a description of how the State will assure the quality and appropriateness of the care provided.
-The State should consider whether there are sufficient providers of care for the newly enrolled populations and whether there is reasonable access to care.
-(Section 2102(a)(7)(B)) - 7.2.
+Guidance: Provide a brief description of methods to be used to assure access to covered servincluding a description of how the State will assure the quality and appropriateness care provided.
+The State should consider whether there are sufficient providers of the newly enrolled populations and whether there is reasonable access to care.
+(State 2102(a)(7)(B)) ess of the of care for

+7.2.
+Describe the methods used, including monitoring, to assure: (Section 2102(a)(7) (B))

+- 7.2.
 Describe the methods used, including monitoring, to assure: (Section 2102(a)(7)(B)) (42CFR 457.495) - 7.2.1.
 Access to well-baby care, well-childcare, well-adolescent care and childhood and adolescent immunizations.
 (Section 2102(a)(7)) (42CFR 457.495(a)) - 7.2.2.
 Access to covered services, including emergency services as defined in 42 CFR 457.10.
 (Section 2102(a)(7)) 42CFR 457.495(b)) - 7.2.3.
 Appropriate and timely procedures to monitor and treat enrollees with chronic, complex, or serious medical conditions, including access to an adequate number of visits to specialists experienced in treating the specific medical condition and access to out-of-network providers when the network is not adequate for the enrollee's medical condition.
-(Section 2102(a)(7)) (42CFR 457.495(c)) - 7.2.4.
+(Section 2102(a)(7)) (42CFR 457.495(c))

+7.2.4.
 Decisions related to the prior authorization of health services are completed in accordance with State law or, in accordance with the medical needs of the patient, within 14 days after the receipt of a request for services.
 (Section 2102(a)(7)) (42CFR 457.495(d)) Exigent medical circumstances may require more rapid response according to the medical needs of the patient.